Create a capture session

 To align the images, you must add an alignment to the project.

-This alignment will use all the capture sessions, so they should all be checked.
+This alignment will use all the camera sessions, so they should all be checked.

-- In the Control Points Import window, click the Spatial Reference browse button.
+6. In the Control Points Import window, for Spatial Reference, click the Select coordinate system button.

 The default values are correct.